bcgov/entity/rfcs/rfc-load-colin-pdfs-to-doc-store.md

 **Possible Approaches:**
  - screenscraping through COLIN UI if I can't call the report server directly.
- - directly calling the report server to generate PDFs.
+ - directly calling the report server to generate PDFs. might be more complicated now.
  - other appraoches? need more information.

 - ~~What other designs have been considered?~~